AV1004/Expense_Management_Web_App/README.md

 # Expense_Management_Web_App
-THis is simple Expense_Management_Web_App where you can simply add your expense and can analayze the monthly total Expenses.
+This is simple Expense_Management_Web_App where you can simply add your expense and can analyze the monthly total Expenses.